joegluntz/majel/README.md

 `!about` - Information on development and source code.

+**Supported Games**

+`!game` If a game is not set, then you will receive a warning and a list of supported games.

+`!game [Game Code]` If the code is supported then the game will be set.
+Otherwise you will receive a warning and a list of supported.

+`!game list` List the supported games.

+`!game help` List of the supported custom commands.
+These are custom dice rolls such as hit locations in Fallout.

+**D6 Rolls**

 ![d6 Rolls](https://i.imgur.com/DOaORZP.png "d6 Rolls")

 `!d6` - Roll a challenge die.

 `!Xd6` - Roll X challenge dice (e.g. Roll 5 d6 = !5d6).
 X can be left blank, defaults to 1.

+**D20 Rolls**

 ![d20 Rolls](https://i.imgur.com/BliWREK.png "d20 Rolls")